 SUMMARY:

-Both Fox and King have great products to offer the OEM market.
-Most of their OEM shocks can be tuned, rebuilt or upgraded.
-Rebuild kits are usually stocked by suspension shops or can be easily acquired from the manufacturer.
+Both Fox and King offer excellent OEM shocks that can be tuned, rebuilt, or upgraded.
+Rebuild kits are typically stocked by suspension shops or readily available from the manufacturers.

-So what are some things that would make you pick one over the other?
+So, what might make you choose one over the other?

 Related Tech Articles